norcams/docs-enduser/docs/known-issues.rst

    ci-info: +-------+-------------+---------+-----------+-------+
    ci-info: +-------+-------------+---------+-----------+-------+

-In the output above, we see that the network device ``enp3s0`` does not receive IP addresses and the routing table is empty.
+In the output above, we see that the network device ``enp3s0`` is down and the routing table is empty.

 How to fix
 ~~~~~~~~~~